hellojialee/OffsetGuided/README.md

 4. Change the paths in the code according to your environment.

-5. Refer to the docs `cli-help-evaluate.txt`,`cli-help-train_dist.txt` to know the hypter-parameter settings and more info.
+5. Refer to the docs `cli-help-evaluate.txt`,`cli-help-train_dist.txt` to know the hypter-parameter settings and more info of this project.